 This combination keeps me comfortable in temperatures down to -15C.
 If you’re worried about your feet getting wet, you can look at shoes with a GTX label, or else shop around for a waterproof sock.
 In a pinch, when I’ve really wanted to run in slushy conditions, I’ve used plastic bags between my sock and shoe.
 Add your favorite winter beanie and a pair of mittens (I prefer mittens to gloves because they keep my fingers warmer), and you’re ready to rock.

-If the snow is really coming down, I switch to my snow shoes.
+If the snow is really coming down, I switch to my snowshoes.
 For cross training, I think it’s an excellent winter activity that works many of the muscle groups involved with running.
-Tromping around in deep, fluffy powder is not only extremely fun, it is a great workout.
+Tromping around in deep, fluffy powder is not only extremely fun, but it is also a great workout.
 Race up a sledding hill, jump on your sled and slide down, snowshoes and all, and then repeat.
 Add hot chocolate or coffee and you may never want to come back inside.

 Ultimately, I think running in the winter is largely a mental thing.
 With a bit of preparation, running in any sort of weather is a lot of fun, and I don’t think winter needs to push you indoors and onto a treadmill full time.
 Think of how fast you’ll be come Spring.